twilio-professional-services/plugin-flex-outbound-dialpad/README.md

 ## Important Notes
 - The plugin assumes an activity of "Outbound Calls" or "Offline" is configured for making the worker automatically unavailable, if these are not worker activity states that are available, you can either add them or update the code to change to a different state.
 The same is true for ensuring an available activity of "Available" or "Idle" is in the system.

-- This plugin is not compatible with the dialpad plugin that is listed as an "Experimental feature" - the expiremental feature or more recently, the "Pre Release" feature must be turned off.
+- This plugin is not compatible with the dialpad plugin that is listed as an "Experimental feature" - the experimental feature or more recently, the "Pre Release" feature must be turned off.

 - If you place a "phone" attribute on the worker and assign it a twilio or verified number, the call will be placed from that number instead of the default number.

 - This solution doesnt support and is not suitable for direct agent to agent dialing.

 - Since the call is routed to the agent only after the call is answered, there can be a perceived delay, typically less than a second, of the agent and the customer connecting on the conference.
-It is adviced to configure the hold music for the outbound call to be silence, this creates a smoother experience for the person being dialed.
+It is advised to configure the hold music for the outbound call to be silence, this creates a smoother experience for the person being dialed.

 ## TODOs